SAP/terraform-exporter-btp/docs/btptfexporter_resource_subscriptions.md

 ### Synopsis

-exportSubaccountSubscriptions will export subscriptions of the given subaccount and gererate resource configuration for it
+exportSubaccountSubscriptions will export subscriptions of the given subaccount and generate resource configuration for it

 ```
 btptfexporter resource subscriptions [flags]